pytchlang/pytch-tutorials/bunner/tutorial.md

 ## The start button

+When the game is over I would like a way to start it again.
+This is where the rearranging of code I did earlier on will pay off.

+First I make a new sprite that will act as a 'start game' button

 {{< commit create-start-button >}}

+I want it to react to being clicked with the mouse

 {{< commit import-when-this-sprite-clicked >}}

+When it's clicked it announces to the rest of the project that it's time to start a new game, then the button hides itself.

 {{< commit make-start-button-clickable >}}

+The bunny should start a new game when this message is received, not when the green flag is clicked

 {{< commit make-bunny-start-game-on-message >}}

+The traffic factories should also begin making cars when the game starts, not when the green flag is clicked.

 {{< commit start-traffic-on-message1 >}}

 {{< commit start-traffic-on-message2 >}}

 {{< commit start-traffic-on-message3 >}}

+Now we have a whole game that can be started by the player, runs through the players 3 lives, ends, and can be started again!

 ## Keeping score